Care Group Ministry

 We are commanded in the Word to minister to one another (Hebrews 3:13, 10:24-25; Galatians 6:2; Colossians 3:16; James 5:16; 1 Peter 4:8-9; Ephesians 4:32).
 Small groups provide a venue whereby we can practice the one another commands.
 The significant biblical basis coupled with our experiences in the effectiveness of small group ministry (and with the experiences of countless other Christians throughout the world) provides a strong rationale for BCLR to pursue “the Care Group Vision.”

 Our prayer is that every able member and regular attender of BCLR will view participation in a Care Group as an integral part of their privilege and responsibility as a part of the Body of Christ.

 How Do I Get Involved?

-A current list of groups is available on the Care Group bulletin board on the second floor outside Room A-202 and at the Information Desk.
+A current list of groups is available on the Care Group bulletin board near the Activity Center and at the Information Desk.

 Please let us know if there is a particular leader that you would like to have contact you.

 You are welcome to visit more than one Care Group to see which group best fits you.